ShredSpace/shredspace/README.md

 1. Open the update.exe file.
 2. Select the second option in the menu and select your new game to update it.
 3. Exit out of update.exe and open shredspsace.exe.
 Your new game is now fully updated!

+### Update ShredSpace
+#### With Git
+In the resources directory, run this command:

+`git pull`

+This command will download the latest version of ShredSpace from the GitHub repository.

+#### Without Git
+Open the [GitHub repository](https://github.com/ShredSpace/shredspace) and download all the files in .zip format.
+Extract all from the .zip file, take the contents, and copy them into the Resources folder, replacing files that already exist.

 ## Notes
 You cannot run a game until you download it, although the game will show up in your menu.